Court Appointed Special Advocate (CASA)

 To draw from community resources to provide well-trained volunteers who will advocate for abused/neglected children within our court system, provide needed information to the court, and help develop a more effective juvenile court process.

-The CASA Program recruits, trains, and supervises volunteers to represent the best interests of children in specific abuse and neglect cases in Will County, Illinois.
+The CASA Program recruits, trains, and supervises volunteers to represent the best interests of children in specific abuse and neglect cases in Will County and Grundy County, Illinois.

 We'll work with your schedule.